ClearLotus-git/writeups/HacktheBox/Attacking-Common-Services-HARD.md

 # Attacking Common Services - Hard

-This writeup is for the CPTS path of HTB.
+This writeup is part of the CPTS path of HTB.
 The third server is another internal server used to manage files and working material, such as forms.
 In addition, a database is used on the server, the purpose of which we do not know.
 The following questions need to be answered: